 Thompson Rivers University

-Assistive Technology Specialist Nadia Karim recommends Microsoft OneNote for taking detailed, organized and easily accessible notes.
+Assistive technology specialists recommend Microsoft OneNote for taking detailed, organized easily accessible notes.

-I’ll be honest.
-I am someone who has clung to handwritten notes for longer than I’d care to admit.
-It wasn’t until I discovered an app called Microsoft OneNote that I realized how much more effective my notetaking could be.
 OneNote is a free digital notetaking app that is available on all platforms.
-It uses an organizational hierarchy, making it easy to arrange your information, much like you would within a physical notebook.
+It uses an organizational hierarchy, making arranging your information easier, much like you would within a physical notebook.
 The great part about OneNote is that you can customize your notes to fit your needs and easily access all your ideas from your phone or computer.

 Create a structured notebook

 OneNote is cloud-based and allows you to store all your notes in one convenient place that’s accessible on any device.
-You can arrange your notes in a creative and personal way, creating a system that works for you.
+You can arrange your notes creatively and personally, creating a system that works for you.
 Much like a traditional paper notebook or binder system, you can create different notebooks, each with many different sections, pages, and subpages.

 Screenshot depicting what a notebook looks like within the OneNote app.